 It’s natural to rock our babies back and forth when we hold them, so make it more fun by singing to them and dancing with them.
 You can also set your baby down and move their hands around as you sing to them.
 This will encourage their motor skills in a really fun way.

 5. Sensory games

-Give your baby some visual stimulation with a colorful mobile, mirrors, or a magazine.
+Give your baby some visual stimulation with a colourful mobile, mirrors, or a magazine.
 Give your baby several textures and materials to touch.
 Baby play gyms are great tools for this purpose.
-You can also read to your baby with colorful picture books.
+You can also read to your baby with colourful picture books.